EmmanuelADAM/ReuniceWP3/README.md

 Development about a portail that help to interrogates the different open science repository of the REUNICE project partners.

-here are the open science portals to access to the articles of the partners
+Here are the open science portals to access to the articles of the partners

 Partner | City/Country | Open Digital Repository | Tool | Extraction of data | Accessible via API | Query customizable via API
 ------- | ------------ | ----------------------- | ---- | ------------------ | ------------------ | -------------------------